adityabham/adityabham.github.io/work_exp.markdown

 #### [Dell EMC](https://www.delltechnologies.com/en-us/index.htm)
 _Franklin, MA_ _January 2019-June 2019_
 ***Global Supplier Process Engineering Intern***<br/>
-Worked with the Global Supplier Quality Engineering (GSQE) team to test/develop computer servers that specialize in the storage, protection, and qualification of client data and enable virtualization and cloud computing services.
+Worked with the Global Supplier Quality Engineering (GSQE) team to test/develop computer servers that specialize in the storage, protection, and qualification of client data and enable virtualization and cloud computing.
 - Created stress/burden evaluation testware utilizing Python for server validation.
 - Performed hardware performance evaluation and characterization on Third Party products.
 - Developed server testing plans with direction from the GSQE Engineering team and ensured execution.